MultiSafepay/vsf-payment-multisafepay/README.md

 To enable payment methods in your Vue Storefront checkout you have to follow these steps:

-1. Enable the payment method in your MultiSafepay dashboard
+1. Enable the payment method in your MultiSafepay Control
 2. Enable the payment method in the MultiSafepay Payments for Magento 2 module in your Magento 2 backend system
 3. Add the payment methods to the payment_methods_mapping property in the order property config.